rshutt/rshutt-exercise/README.md

 For most non-GitOps use cases, GitHub Actions is my preferred choice.

-1. GitHub Actions is broadly available and familiar, lowering the barrier to entry for reviewers and future contributors.
+1. GitHub Actions is broadly available and familiar.
-1. Tight integration with pull requests enables fast feedback loops (tests, linting, and Terraform validation) and improves developer experience.
+1. Integration with pull requests enables fast feedback.
-1. It provides a simple path to building and publishing immutable container images, as well as deploying to EKS in a repeatable, automated way.
-1. While I like GitOps tooling (e.g., ArgoCD) in long-lived platforms, this exercise focuses on demonstrating repeatability and safe delivery without introducing additional control-plane components.
+1. Fully capable of executing the both infrastructure and application builds and deployments

 ## Local Development